-For example, the new model could be used for planned time off or unplanned (sick) time off.
+For example, the new model could be used for planned or unplanned (sick) time off.

-The advantage of this was the flexibility it allowed for the employee to decide how to use their bank of hours.
+The advantage of this new model was flexibility; it allowed the employee to decide how to use their bank of hours.

-Like any other employee benefit, this model requires a bit of administrative oversight, to track hours used, planned vs unplanned hours.
+Like any other employee benefit, this model requires a bit of administrative oversight to track hours used and planned vs. unplanned hours.

-But the end result is an employee base who have the flexibility to use their paid days off for their specific personal needs.
+But the end result is an employee base who has the flexibility to use their paid days off for their specific personal needs.